gauniverseorg/ga-docs/docs/Platform Management/Workflows.md

 # Workflows

-The Workflows section in GA_Universe allows you to manage and create workflows that automate various processes within your applications.
+The Workflows section in General Admin allows you to manage and create workflows that automate various processes within your applications.

 ### Accessing Service-Side Workflows
 1. Click on the **Workflows** link in the left menu bar from the Dashboard.